gbif/ssg-gb24/content/01_programme/en.md

 **Budget Committee meeting**
 Time: 08:30-12:00
-Venue: To be confirmed
+Venue: University of Helsinki, Main Building, Room 9

 *The meeting is open to members of the GBIF Budget Committee*

 **Science Committee meeting**
 Time: 08:30-12:00
-Venue: To be confirmed
+Venue: University of Helsinki, Main Building, Room 11

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting**
 Time: 13:30-17:00
-Venue: To be confirmed
+Venue: University of Helsinki, Main Building, Room 11

 *The meeting is open to members of the GBIF Executive Committee*